Teddi Mellencamp Recreates Jennifer Lopez Bikini Photo As ‘TJo’ With Makeup-Free Selfie

 Teddi Mellencamp Arroyave recreated the smoking hot bikini snapshot that Jennifer Lopez posted on her Instagram page on Sunday afternoon.
 However, unlike the singer, Teddi was rocking a baby bump.

 On Monday, The Real Housewives of Beverly Hills star took to Instagram to share side-by-side photos of her and JLo’s bikini bodies.
-The mirror selfie that Jennifer, 50, had previously shared with her followers proved to be a massive hit, racking up over 1.5 million likes in just half an hour.
+The mirror selfie that Jennifer, 50, had previously shared with her followers proved to be a massive hit, racking up more than 1.5 million likes in just half an hour.
 The photo set that Teddi, 38, posted on her account didn’t get quite as much love, but it also proved to be rather popular with her fans.

 In the original shot shared by Jenny from the Block, the singer was flaunting her washboard abs in a white string bikini that left little to the imagination.
-Teddi’s two-piece was also rather tiny, and it was mostly white.
+Teddi’s two-piece swimsuit was also rather tiny, and it was mostly white.
 However, her bathing suit bottoms featured a tan panel in the middle.

 The adjustable triangle cups on Teddi’s top were actually a bit smaller than Jennifer’s.
 The reality show star was wearing them slightly scrunched up and pulled fall apart to show off her cleavage and decolletage.
 Her chest was spilling out of the bottom and sides of the tiny garment.
 Unlike Jennifer’s top, Teddi’s had halter ties that were doubled up on both sides for a little extra support.